 and the barracks, to the hospital or brothel, where even to go to sleep you’re crushed (Michel Serres, Statues)

 The site is devoted to Michel Foucault’s ideas on heterotopia.
 Foucault outlines the notion of heterotopia on three occasions between 1966-67.
 A talk given to a group of architects is the most well-known explanation of the term.
 Overall, Foucault attempts to describe various relational principles and features of certain social, institutional and discursive spaces that are somehow ‘different’: isolated, concentrated and incompatible.
 In a nutshell, heterotopias are worlds within worlds, mirroring and yet distinguishing themselves from what is outside.
 Foucault discribes a bewildering set of examples, including utopian communities, ships, cemeteries, brothels, prisons, gardens of antiquity, fairs, Turkish baths and many more.

-Foucault simply presents a few thumb-nail sketches which he never develops into a coherent idea.
-And yet his tantalisingly brief words on the subject have provoked a cottage industry of interpretations and applications.
+Foucault presents a few thumb-nail sketches which he never develops into a coherent idea.
+And yet his tantalisingly brief words on the subject have provoked a cottage industry that has generated hundreds of interpretations and applications.
 For example, in relation to studies of literature and film, on average two or three articles referring to heterotopia are published each week.
 Artists, film makers, performers, academics and many others have been drawn to this elusive concept.

 The site is self-funded, so any financial contributions from individuals or organisations would greatly help to sustain the site and develop its potential.